Pyramiden is a coal-mining port town (Russian settlement) on Spitsbergen Island (Svalbard, Norway, with population under 50.

-Pyramiden ("the pyramid") is a coal-mining community and Russian settlement on Svalbard archipelago, Norway.
-Established by Sweden in 1910 and sold in 1927 to the Soviet Union, Pyramiden was closed in 1998.
+- Established by Sweden in 1910 and sold in 1927 to USSR (Soviet Union), Pyramiden was closed in 1998.
 It has since stayed largely abandoned with most of its buildings and infrastructure still in place.
 There have been efforts since 2007 to make the settlement a tourist attraction.

-Pyramiden lies at the foot of Billefjorden on the Spitsbergen island and is named after a pyramid-shaped mountain, adjacent to the town, bearing the same name.
-The nearest settlement is Svalbard's capital, Longyearbyen, 50 kilometres (31 miles) to the south.
+- Pyramiden is located at the foot of Billefjorden (Spitsbergen island) and is named after a pyramid-shaped mountain adjacent to the town.
+The nearest settlement is Svalbard's capital Longyearbyen, approx 50 km (31 ml) to the south.

 Port Pyramiden cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Pyramiden, Spitsbergen, Arctic Norway.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.